College Principal

 Mr Daniel Walker is Canterbury’s fifth Principal, having joined the College in 2019.

-Although he sees academic achievement as our number one priority, the engagement of students across a range of sport, music, arts, business, technology, service and leadership opportunities is our overarching goal.
+Although he sees academic achievement as our number one priority, student engagement across a wide range of sports, music, the arts, business, technology, ‘thought sports’, community service and leadership opportunities is our overarching goal.

 Mr Walker’s previous pastoral, academic, co-curricular and human resources leadership roles, have engendered in him a clear idea of what makes a successful school.